Safety of Offshore Oil and Gas Operations

 Operators and owners of offshore oil and gas installations shall submit the report referred to (a) above within 10 working days of the event.

-According to Article 24 of Directive 2013/30/EU, Member States shall submit an annual report to the Commission containing the information specified in Annex IX, point 3.
+According to Article 24 of Law 4409/2016, the Competent Authority shall submit an annual report to the Commission containing the information specified in Annex IX, point 3.

 - HHRM has joined the European Union Offshore Oil and Gas Authorities Group, in order to ensure the exchange of knowledge, information and experience with other countries.